inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 </p>

 The steps for a complete convolution are as follows:
 1. Multiply the values in the kernel with their matching pixel value.
-So, value in the top left of the 3x3 kernel (0), will be multiplied by the pixel value in that *same* corner in our image area (150).
+So, the value in the top left of the 3x3 kernel (0), will be multiplied by the pixel value in that *same* corner in our image area (150).
 2. Sum all these multiplied pairs of values to get a new value, in this case, 175.
 This value will be the new pixel value in the filtered output image, at the same (x,y) location as the selected center pixel.

 <p align="center">